Induced subgraphs and tree decompositions VI. Graphs with 2-cutsets

 \section{($ISK_4$, wheel)-free graphs}

-In this section, we use Theorem \ref{thm:prime} to prove that ($ISK_4$, wheel)-free graphs have bounded treewidth.
+In this section, we use Theorem \ref{thm:prime} to prove that $t$-clean ($ISK_4$, wheel)-free graphs have bounded treewidth.
 We first state a structure theorem for ($ISK_4$, wheel)-free graphs.
-Following the notation of \cite{ISK4}, we define a {\em long rich square} to be a graph $G$ containing a four-vertex hole $S = u_1 \dd u_2 \dd u_3 \dd u_4$ as an induced subgraph such that every connected component $C$ of $G \setminus S$ is a path $P = p_1 \dd \cdots \dd p_k$ with $k > 1$, $P^*$ is anticomplete to $S$, and either $N(p_1) = \{u_1, u_2\}$ and $N(p_2) = \{u_3, u_4\}$, or $N(p_1) = \{u_1, u_4\}$ and $N(p_k) = \{u_2, u_3\}$.
+Following the notation of \cite{ISK4}, we define a {\em long rich square} to be a graph $G$ containing a four-vertex hole $S = u_1 \dd u_2 \dd u_3 \dd u_4$ as an induced subgraph such that every connected component $C$ of $G \setminus S$ is a path $P = p_1 \dd \cdots \dd p_k$ with $k > 1$, $P^*$ is anticomplete to $S$, and either $N(p_1) = \{u_1, u_2\}$ and $N(p_k) = \{u_3, u_4\}$, or $N(p_1) = \{u_1, u_4\}$ and $N(p_k) = \{u_2, u_3\}$.
 We call $S$ the {\em central square} of the long rich square $G$.
 A graph $G$ is {\em chordless} if every cycle of $G$ has no chord. \begin{theorem}[\cite{ISK4}] Let G be an ($ISK_4$, wheel)-free graph.
-Then either: \begin{itemize} \item $G$ is series-parallel; \item $G$ is the line graph of a chordless graph with maximum degree at most three; \item $G$ is a complete bipartite graph; \item $G$ is a long rich square; \item $G$ has a clique-cutset or a proper $2$-cutset. \end{itemize} \end{theorem} Note that in \cite{ISK4}, a stronger definition of proper 2-cutset is given, but it also satisfies the definition given in this paper.
+Then either: \begin{itemize} \item $G$ is series-parallel; \item $G$ is the line graph of a chordless graph with maximum degree at most three; \item $G$ is a complete bipartite graph; \item $G$ is a long rich square; \item $G$ has a clique-cutset or a proper $2$-cutset. \end{itemize} \end{theorem}

+Note that in \cite{ISK4}, a stronger definition of proper 2-cutset is given, but it also satisfies the definition given in this paper.